 And even if mold doesn’t directly cause asthma, exposure to the types of mold likely to cause irritation can still trigger an asthma attack.

 Pneumonia is an infection of the lungs that causes flu-like symptoms, chest pain, and trouble breathing.
 Its many causes include bacteria, viruses, and, in rare cases, mold.

 Research from 2021 highlights specific people who may have a greater chance of developing mold-induced pneumonia:

 - people taking medications that suppress the immune system

 - people who have received an organ or bone marrow transplant

-Eczema involves dysfunction of your skin barrier, which can leave your skin more sensitive and reactive to allergens like mold.
-Mold may cause eczema by interfering with the skin barrier, making your skin more vulnerable to other pathogens and allergens that trigger eczema.
+Eczema involves dysfunction of your skin barrier, which could leave your skin more sensitive and reactive to potential allergens like mold.

-Although no scientific studies have found a direct link between toxic mold and behavioral symptoms, emerging research points to a potential link.
+No scientific studies have found a direct link between mold exposure and behavioral symptoms, like memory loss or fatigue.

 One 2020 animal study found that exposure to both toxic and nontoxic mold spores interfered with the production of neurons, or brain cells, in mice.
 This could contribute to issues like:

 - vision problems